The Office of Community Outreach and Leadership Development partners with the following mentoring programs offered by local nonprofits:

 Please contact Peter Meidlinger if you are interested in the DU Scholars Program.

-Assoc.
-VP for Undergraduate Studies and Professor of English
+Associate Vice President for Academic Affairs and Professor of English

 Co-Founder, DU Scholars Program